hdfiresky/Dramaverse/WORKFLOW.md

 2.  **Update the Logic (`hooks/useAuth.ts`)**:
     -   Add an initial empty `reviews: {}` object to the default `UserData` state.
     -   Create a new function, `addUserReview(dramaUrl: string, review: UserReview)`, inside the `useAuth` hook.
-    -   This function will update the `userData` state and persist it to `localStorage`, similar to how `toggleFavorite` works.
+This function will update the user's data.

 3.  **Create the UI Component (`components/`)**:
     -   Create a new file: `components/ReviewSection.tsx`.